 Operation ID: Operation Identification is a nationally recognized property identification program open to all members of the Brown University community.
 As a Crime Prevention Program, its goal is to deter the thefts and aid in the recovery of stolen property.
 This is accomplished by applying decals to mark valuable property and tracking important identifying information about such property.
 Marked items are difficult for a thief to resell, and these items can be traced to the rightful owner.
 Laptops, tablets, cell phones, bikes and other items of value may be registered with DPS.
 A numbered decal will be applied to each item for easy identification.
-To make an appointment to have your items registered, please contact our Crime Prevention Offices at 863-1438 or 863-1379 during normal business hours.
-A list of events can be found on our website calendar.
+To make an appointment to have your items registered, please contact our Crime Prevention Offices at 401-863-9593 and 401-863-9637 during normal business hours.
+A list of events can be found on our website calendar and published in Today@Brown.

 Safewalk: Safewalk was formed at DPS in 1988 in response to women's safety concerns on campus.
-Over time, we have come to realize that safety is an important issue for all members of the community - men and women, students, staff, and faculty.
+Over time, we have come to realize that safety is an important issue for all members of the community.
 Safewalk is a DPS program staffed by student employees who provide point-to-point walking escorts for their fellow community members.

 Each two-person team patrols the campus, along the Brown OnCall Shuttle route, acting as additional "eyes and ears" for community safety.
 SW stations a team at the Rockefeller Library and the CIT, to accommodate those who study late.
 The teams can be identified by their distinctive Safewalk vests with reflective strips, and photo IDs.
 Each SW team is equipped with a two-way portable radio to communicate to DPS dispatch at any time.
 If you see a Safewalk team on campus, feel free to ask them to walk with you if you are feeling unsafe.
 Safewalk phone number (401) 863-1079.
-Service Hours: Academic year only, Sunday through Thursday, 9pm-2:15am
+Service Hours: Academic year, Weekdays 9 p.m. to 2:15 a.m. and Weekends 10:15 p.m. to 2:15 a.m.